Epson and the Environment

 Epson wants its employees to remain mindful of the environment while on the job.
 We feel it is important for them to consider how their conduct, both at work and at home, affects the environment and we want them to take the initiative in coming up with solutions.
 Toward that end, Epson provides environmental education and promotes correct understanding of ecological practices.

 Epson also contributes to broader environmental preservation by sharing its knowledge and experience with outside organizations.

 Environmental Lectures for University Students (Japan)

 Epson sends employees to give lectures in schools and local communities in Japan when asked.

-In November 2014, staff members lectured on Epson's business, environmental initiatives, and community relations as practical training for second-year students of the University of Yamanashi Department of Regional Social Management, Faculty of Life and Environmental Sciences.
+In November 2016, staff members lectured on Epson's long-term business strategy, latest innovations, environmental initiatives, and community relations as practical training for second-year students of the University of Yamanashi Department of Regional Social Management, Faculty of Life and Environmental Sciences.
 Some of the students had visited the Epson Manufacturing Museum prior to the lecture to get a sense of the "Creativity and Challenge" ethos at the heart of Epson's monozukuri (the art and science of manufacturing).